HomeMy WebLinkAbout1934-10-30 so cn

 be used as a public filling station, under the Lexington

-Zoning Law or in accordance with Chapter 40, Section 27A
+Zoning Law or in accordance With Chapter 40, Section 27A

 of the General Laws and amendments.

-the hearing will be held at the Selectmen's Room.,
+the hearing will be held at the Selectmen' s Room,

 Town Office Building on October 30, 1934 at 8:00 P.M.

-Arthur h.
-Maddison,
+Arthur N. Maddison,

 Chairman, Board of Appeals.